diegomanuel/binance-to-google-sheets/README.md

 ## Some background: Why this tool had ever to come alive?!

 I needed a way to have Binance data directly available at my Google Spreadsheet.
 First, I've looked for several existing solutions, but none provided me the _freedom_ and _confidence_ that I wanted for this kind of _delicate_ stuff (you know what I mean, right? =)
 So I decided to write my own code, all from scratch, with only my will and my javascript knownledge aboard..
 ..and I was sooo happy with the results that I simply decided to share it to the world! :tada:

-## Disclaimer - Terms of Service - Privacy Policy
+## Disclaimer

 I'm just a guy that uses both services and wanted to have **Binance** data available at my personal **Google Spreadsheet**.
-I did it for myself and I liked it so much, that I decided to share it to the world so anyone can use it!
+I did it for myself and I liked it so much, that I decided to share it so anyone can use it!

-The script only needs **READ** access keys to **Binance API**, so there is <u>no security concerns</u> about what the script is able to do at Binance in your behalf.
+The script only needs **READ** access keys to **Binance API**, so there is **no security concerns** about what the script is able to do at Binance in your behalf.
-It will just **retrieve** useful Binance data for your enjoyment in your spreadsheets!  =]
+It will just **retrieve** useful Binance data for your enjoyment in your spreadsheets.  =]

-I'm not responsible for your private usage of this tool, although it will never cause you any trouble.
+I'm not responsible for your private usage of this tool, although it will never cause you any problems!
+Therefore, you will agree upon your own fully responsibility at the very moment you start using this tool.

+**NOTE:** If you have any concerns, please feel free to open a ticket in the [issues](issues) section or email me.

+### Privacy Policy

-No data collect is done in any way, that's why this `add-on` doesn't require any _"controversial"_ permission from your side.
+No personal data collect and/or usage is done in any way, that's why this `add-on` doesn't require any _"controversial"_ permission from your side.
-The only _sensitive scope_ provided by Google is:
+The only _sensitive scopes_ according to **Google** are:
-* `script.external_request`	:: Needed to **connect to Binance API** to bring data (using only GET requests).
+* `script.external_request` :: Needed to **fetch data from Binance API** into the spreadsheet (GET requests only).
+* `script.scriptapp` :: Needed to **install and run 2 triggers** to keep data updated in the spreadsheet (every 1 and 5 minutes).

+The script, and in the end, myself, don't need/want/wish any personal information like name, email and so on.
+**I am firmly committed to honor this pact from now and forever!**

+**NOTE:** This is an _open-source_ project, so you will always be available to keep and eye to the code and audit it.
+If you have any concerns, please feel free to open a ticket in the [issues](issues) section or email me.

+### Terms of Service

+**This is not a service.** There is no contract nor obligations between the code/myself and you.
+The only commitment on my behalf is regarding to no personal data usage in any way.

+Only **you** decide when and how to use this tool.
+You can remove the `add-on` anytime like any other add-on.
+You may also remove your Binance API key anytime and just use the public endpoints.

+Requests to Binance API from your spreadsheets are made from your Google account on your behalf.
+No other service acts as an intermediary between your Google spreadsheet and Binance!

+**NOTE:** If you have any concerns, please feel free to open a ticket in the [issues](issues) section or email me.

 ## Binance Account